itai53/AWS-self-service-CLI-project/README.md

 ## Summary 📚

 By following the installation and configuration steps above, you can quickly set up and use the tool to self-provision AWS resources.
+- PRs are welcome!
+Fork, commit, and create a Pull Request.
+- 🔥 If this project helps you, give it a ⭐ on GitHub!

 **Happy provisioning! 🎉**